mfgaspar/Inquiro/README.md

 	- Comparator (compare multiple jobs/tasks)
 	- Links to the hadoop logs file (to leverage the process of development and debug)
 	-

+	- Start date on Hadoop mad PDI taks is wrong.
+Need to fix it on the ETL.